sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_3_initialize_database.md

 The Sourcegraph server reads PostgreSQL connection configuration from the [`PG*` environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html).

 The development server startup script as well as the docker compose file provide default settings, so it will work out of the box.
-To initialize your database, you may have to set the appropriate environment variables before running the `createdb` command:
+To initialize your database, you may have to set the appropriate environment variables before running the `createdb` command.
+Note that this needs to be run in the container itself:

 ```sh
 export PGUSER=sourcegraph PGPASSWORD=sourcegraph PGDATABASE=sourcegraph